skip to content

 Top 10Top 10 Albums

 As the Carpenters used to say, we've only just begun.
-But, here's my first draft of the best Christmas albums of 2024 - though earth-shaking releases could drop at any moment.
+But, here's my take on the best Christmas albums of 2024 - though earth-shaking releases could drop at any moment.
 Still, these were tough choices.
 As has been the case in recent years, there's been a deluge of good-to-classic album reissues - mostly on vinyl - including fine platters by JD McPherson, Ray Charles, Keb' Mo', Andrew Bird, Mark Lanegan, Kate Bush, Nick Lowe, Joel Paterson, and Fred Schneider.
 But, as usual, I am less than excited about most of the new stuff, including high-profile albums by Alicia Witt, Clay Aiken, Jimmy Fallon, Jennifer Hudson, Steve Perry, Kelly Clarkson, and Little Big Town.
 Yawn.
 But, you know, eye of the beholder and all that - so here they are, in alphabetical order by artist.

 James BrownJames Brown / The Complete James Brown Christmas

 Compiled in 2010 by Universal's generally laudable Hip-O division, The Complete James Brown Christmas was originally issued on two compact discs, and it culled every single holiday track the Godfather of Soul ever waxed for King Records.
 This included three albums - James Brown & His Famous Flames Sing Christmas Songs (1966), Soulful Christmas (1968), and Hey America It's Christmas (1970) - plus assorted singles, b-sides, and rarities.
 This year, it gets reissued on three LP's by boutique vinyl specialist Jackpot Records.
 Either way, The Complete James Brown Christmas is, in a word, perfection.
 Another fine vinyl reissue this year is Brenda Lee's A Rockin' Christmas, which compiles her complete Decca Christmas recordings - on pink vinyl!
 It mirrors her CD compilation, Rockin' Around The Christmas Tree: The Decca Christmas Recordings (1999).
+And then, we also get new collections by the Carpenters, Bing Crosby, Ella Fitzgerald, Dean Martin, and Frank Sinatra - so there's no shortage of ways to spend your excess cash!

 Dean & Britta & Sonic BoomDean & Britta & Sonic Boom / A Peace Of Us